wrdeman/wrdeoftheday/content/about.md

 ## Developer
 Moving on...
 After cutting it as a physicist, I decided to follow my dream of becoming a professional coder.
 In short physics was becoming a blocker to programming.

+## Wanna be musician
+Trumpeter masquerading as a cornet player.